mlauter/mlauter.github.io/_posts/2014-09-08-how-to-make-your-own-smart-ac.markdown

 1. Use your hot glue gun to put a blob of glue over the blobs of solder.
 (Not strictly necessary, but a good thing to do).
 1. Use something to secure the cord of the temperature sensor to your circuit board (so that you don't end up putting a lot of strain on individual wires).
 I used a hairband.

-Here are some pictures of my circut, both top and bottom sides.
+Here are some pictures of my circuit, both top and bottom sides.
 ![my temp sensor circuit](../images/tempsensorcircuit_frontback.jpg)

 ### The code